 Propagate mullein from seeds and cuttings.
 Either buy seeds or collect seeds from plants as soon as the fruits are borne from flowers.

 How to Grow Mullein From Seed

 Drought-tolerant and prolific seed producers, the plant grows quite easily from seed.
 Start seeds indoors in early spring or outdoors in late spring.
 Scatter them on the top of rich potting soil or sow a pinch of seeds 18 inches apart and just 1/16 inch deep in well-drained soil.
 Look for sprouts two weeks later.
-Once they have grown their real leaves, divide and transplant them into a bigger container or harden them off and transplant them in the ground.
-Because they self-sow often, pull any unwanted plants if you want to keep your patch organized.
+Once they have grown a true set of leaves, divide and transplant the seedlings into a bigger container or harden them off and transplant them into the garden.
+Because these plants readily self-sow, remove unwanted plants to keep your garden from being overrun with mullein.